-The neighborbood of Seaport is getting a major glow-up these days.
+The neighborhood of Seaport is getting a major glow-up these days.
 It feels like every hot new restaurant is popping up along the harbor!
-And with attractions like the Institute of Contemporary Art and the recent edition of Snowport, there’s never been a better time to check out a new restaurant in the neighborhood.
+And with attractions like the Institute of Contemporary Art and the recent addition of “Snowport”, there’s never been a better time to check out a new restaurant in the neighborhood.
 Here are our favorite restaurant picks from the Seaport area:

 This Seaport rooftop earns its title as one of the best date night spots in America with killer views and excellent eats.
-You can feast your eyes on the gorgeous views from atop the Envoy Hotel while you enjoy specialty cocktails like Seaport Sangria and watermelon frosé.
+You can feast your eyes on the gorgeous views from atop the Envoy Hotel while you enjoy specialty small bites.
+If you’re craving a full meal head downstairs to their equally delicious restaurant, Outlook, for some divine eats from 2-time Food Network Chopped Champion Chef Tatiana Rosana!

 Find Lookout Rooftop and Bar at 70 Sleeper St.